 A computer virus is a small program that can be spread from one computer to another and can even affect a computer’s operations.
 Such viruses can modify or destroy any data stored on a computer.
 Most viruses nowadays are executable files that attach themselves to emails and spread from one computer to another.
 Once executed or opened, these viruses will spread to other applications or computers.

-Most common forms of Virus
+Most common forms of Viruses

-Spyware – One of the most common types of virus.
+Spyware – One of the most common types of viruses.
 These collect user data/information and details on the operation of computers without the knowledge of the computer’s owner/user (This might include data or services accessed, web browsing data, etc.).

 Adware – These display advertisements on your display by installing itself on a computer without a user’s permission.
 Adware will track internet usage data and habits of the user.

 Trojan Horses – This type of virus cannot self-activate, and are harmful programs that disguise themselves as useful at first, but will collect personal data in the background and wait for an exact date or time to begin exploiting and harming the computer.